-It was an improbable adventure for a young Puritan from the dull and provincial town of Salem, Mass. , but we know all about her exploits from Harriet’s 947-page diary chronicling her years in Asia from 1829-34.
-The diary, now held by the Library of Congress, is a fascinating glimpse into the China trade in the age of sail.
+It was an improbable adventure for a young Puritan from the dull and provincial town of Salem.
+We know it happened, though, from Harriet’s 947-page diary chronicling her years in Asia from 1829-34.
+The diary, now held by the Library of Congress, provides a fascinating glimpse into the China trade in the age of sail.

 The fortunes built during the China trade still prop up some of America’ s most prominent families.
-Politicians such as Secretary of State John Kerry and President Franklin Delano Roosevelt have ancestries that tie to the China Trade, as did New York Mayor Seth Low – Harriet Low’s nephew.
+Politicians such as former Secretary of State John Kerry and President Franklin Delano Roosevelt had ancestors tied to the China Trade.
+So did New York Mayor Seth Low – Harriet Low’s nephew.

 Americans, like all foreign traders, were restricted in their trading activities to one section outside the walls of one city – Canton.
 There, 13 factories, or hongs, served as trading posts, warehouses and living quarters for foreigners.
 The foreign trade area was called the Thirteen Factory System or the Golden Ghetto.

-How Harriet came to China was simple enough.
+Harriet Low came to China for a simple enough reason.
 She was the daughter of shipping merchant Seth Low.
 In 1829, her uncle William Henry Low and his sickly wife Abigail planned to move to China for five years on business.
 They asked Harriet to accompany Abigail.
 William would manage business in Canton for one of the great American trading companies, Russell & Company.
 Harriet would keep Abigail company in Macau, a Portuguese colony 60 miles and several days away.

 The Chinese banned women from Canton to discourage permanent colonies.
-Without wives, sisters and daughters, foreigners would do their trading and then leave to make room for another group of ‘dissatisfied bachelors.’
+Without wives, sisters and daughters, foreigners would do their trading and then leave.
+They’d then make room for another group of ‘dissatisfied bachelors.’
 The dissatisfied bachelors, however, wanted to change this rule, and Harriet and her aunt became part of their plan.

 A Bewildering Change